-North Highland College UHI student of the year
+North Highland College UHI Student of the Year, Daniel McLeod.

 Academically, he has achieved extremely well, given the challenge of studying with no face-to-face support at all and has achieved ‘A’ grades in two of the four modules he has undertaken.
 This is all the more an exceptional achievement, given that Daniel also has two young children (9 months and 3 years) and works offshore as a full time Electrical Maintenance Technician.
 He has also enhanced the learning experience for other students, by sharing his work related knowledge.
 He is extremely well motivated, well organised and innovative.
 His lecturer in Electrical Principles, Richard Hemmings from Lews Castle College UHI, commented that Daniel was an “excellent student”.

 Daniel McLeod (R) receives his award from Donald MacBeath, principal of North Highland College UHI.